 - The Study and Examinations Regulations and the Anti-Plagiarism Policy lay the foundations for academic integrity for both students and staff.
-The policy and related procedures are widely disseminated through the Student Handbook available on the UoB website and in the student induction.
-The Panel found a sound awareness of this information amongst the interviewed students and alumni. - At UoB, students are required to submit assignments via SafeAssign which is integrated into Blackboard.
-During the Blackboard demonstration, the Panel noted that many assessments on the MHRM programme did not make use of SafeAssign.
-It was explained that students were able to directly access SafeAssign, without using Blackboard.
-However, interviews with students revealed that the use of plagiarism detection tools on the MHRM programme was limited.
-Some students had only used it in the thesis and at times the instructor submitted the assignments on behalf of students.
+The policy and related procedures are widely disseminated through the Student Handbook available on the UoB website and in student induction presentations.
+The Panel found a sound awareness of this information amongst the interviewed students and alumni. - At UoB, students are required to submit assignments via SafeAssign which is integrated into Blackboard and used to detect plagiarism.
+During the Blackboard demonstration, the Panel noted that many assessments on the MBA programme did not make use of SafeAssign.
+It was explained that students were able to directly access SafeAssign without using Blackboard.
+However, interviews with students revealed that the use of plagiarism detection tools on the MBA programme was limited.
 While all students were aware of the importance of academic integrity and understood how to avoid it, they did not know about the penalties for plagiarism.
 The Panel requested data about the number of academic misconduct cases over the last three years.
-The response received was that there were no cases. - During the Extension Visit, the Panel learned that an Academic Integrity Statement was included in all of the course syllabi.
+The response received was that there were no cases. - During the Extension Visit, the Panel noticed that the College included an Academic Integrity Statement in all of the course syllabi.
 The statement is general in nature and requires students to be 'honest and ethical at all times'.
-It also states that 'Any breach of academic integrity will be dealt with according to the University Regulations for Professional Conduct Violations' but does not mention the Anti-Plagiarism Policy or the penalties for plagiarism.
+It also states that 'Any breach of academic integrity will be dealt with according to the 'University Regulations for

+Professional Conduct Violations' but does not mention the Anti-Plagiarism Policy or the penalties for plagiarism.
 A training workshop for all faculty members on preventing and detecting plagiarism was held in November 2022, while students embarking on their research thesis were given a workshop on research skills that included critical writing skills.
 As evidence of implementation, samples of Originality Reports from Safe Assign were provided.
 The Panel was also informed during the Extension Visit that minor instances of plagiarism are dealt with by individual faculty reducing marks, while major cases are reported through the formal channels.